rkuma183/wilsonmar.github.io/_posts/2013-06-12-bash-windows.md

 0. Open Settings -> Update and Security -> For developers
 0. Check the Developer Mode radio button to "install any signed app".

+   <a name="FirstTime"></a>

    ### First time Bash

-0. Open a command prompt (click Start)
+0. Open a command prompt (click Start and type Command, then select it from the list that arises)

    QUESTION: Run as Administrator/elevated?